PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 -------------------------------------- | --------------------------------------
 limits.transittunnels                  | Override maximum number of transit tunnels.
 2500 by default
 limits.openfiles                       | Limit number of open file descriptors (0 - use system limit)
 limits.coresize                        | Maximum size of corefile in Kb (0 - use system limit)
+limits.ntcpsoft                        | Threshold to start probabalistic backoff with ntcp sessions (0 - use system limit) limits.ntcphard                        | Maximum number of ntcp sessions (0 - use system limit)

 ### Trust options